dmbee/seglearn/doc/user_guide.rst

 This package supports time series data sets with or without contextual information, and supports a target variable that is either fixed for each time series in the data set, or is itself a time series.

 A final class of time series problems is forecasting.
-In which case, the goal may be to predict a future value or values of the target at some time remote to the segment.
-Currently this package does not support this applicaiton, but it would be relatively simple to do so by creating a new segmenter class using the existing classes as a template.
+In which case, the goal may be to predict a future value or values of the target at some time remote to a given segment.
+This class of problems has continuous (time series) targets.
+In the sliding window segmentation approach, this problem can be conceptualized as predicting future segments (or segment values) from the current segment.
+Again contextual variables, or averaging variables can be used to bring information about segments prior to current segment into the forecast.

 Why this Package